When you find out your site has been hacked, it is common to wonder if there was anything that you could have done to prevent it. Yes, yes, there is.

 Worse yet, they then discover Google is warning searchers that their site has malware or may have been hacked.
 Imagine finding this out from a potential or established customer?

 Boy, will that ding your brand!
 You’ll then have to get your site cleaned, secured and have to go through the process to ask Google for a review to get the hack notice removed from search engine results.
 Have you heard of baptism by fire?

 Security is NOT Set and Forget

-Be sure to get the processes and procedures in place to avoid that from happening.
-The time it takes to remedy and recover is something you don’t want to have to deal with!
-Both from a time and cost perspective.
-[FOR MORE READ: Hardening WordPress]
+You want to have the processes and procedures discussed in place to do your best to secure your website.
+The time (and $$) it takes to remedy and recover is something you do not want to have to deal with.
+[FOR MORE READ: Hardening WordPress on WordPress.org]

-As a site owner the onus is on you to protect your investment from those with too much time on their hands or who may have diabolical motives.
+As a site owner, the onus is on you to protect your investment from those with too much time on their hands or who may have sinister motives.
 Review these issues carefully and make sure your WordPress site is as secure as it can be.
 Now.